Security and TLS proxies

 What are TLS proxies?

-However in certain environments, so-called TLS proxies are used which install custom Root Certification Authorities on your devices and intercept all communications.
+However in certain environments, so-called TLS proxies are used which install

 ______ Email _______ Email?? __________